 Based on the safety results and the promising signs of activity we observed in our Phase 1 trial, we initiated Phase 2 clinical trials in non-small cell lung cancer, malignant melanoma, and soft tissue sarcoma.
 Together these trials are expected to ultimately enroll over 280 patients at over 50 medical centers throughout the U.S. and Canada.
 These trials have been designed to assess response rates and time-to-tumor-progression, and to further expand the safety profile of STA-4783.
-Results from our Phase 2 clinical trial are expected to be available in the second half of 2005, and, assuming the data support further development, we would expect to initiate a Phase 3 clinical trial for one of these cancers by the end of 2005.
+Results from our Phase 2 clinical trials are expected to be available in the second half of 2005 or early 2006, and, assuming the data support further development, we would expect to initiate a Phase 3 clinical trial for one of these cancers by the end of 2005 or early 2006.